The ULPower.news team decided it was time to find out more about the ULPower ECU – the brain that controls the engine!

 When flying with both ECUs ON all the time,it is very important to remember that your electrical power consumption will be higher , and those with 30A alternators may want to consider the 50A alternator option.

-Dual ECU installations by their design have a lot more data outputs – two throttle position, two airbox temperatures, two ambient air pressure, two oil temperatures, two RPM, two ECU temperatures, two ECU volts, etc. However, there will normally only be ONE fuel pressure, ONE oil pressure and one set of EGT/CHT figures.
+Dual ECU installations by their design have a lot more data outputs – two throttle position, two airbox temperatures, two ambient air pressure, two oil temperatures, two RPM, two ECU temperatures, two ECU volts, two fuel pressures, two oil pressures , etc. However, there will be only one set of EGT/CHT figures.
 Consideration of EFIS options is important when considering dual ECU options.

 WHAT IF YOU WANT TO MAKE IT MORE COMPLEX?